svdavid/NEUS642/README.md

 Now, write the code to perform these steps and generate your plot.
 Once the code works, break it down into individual cells for a Jupyter Notebook.
 Above each code cell, add a Markdown cell explaining what's happening in the block below.
 Identify four or five cells that may serve as exercises.
 You'll remove the code from these cells and add some explanation above the blank cell instructing the class what problem needs to be solved before they can move onto the next step.
 They will then have 5-15 minutes (depending on the complexity of the problem) to try and figure out the code that solves the problem.

 Throughout the entire process, you will be expected to consult with the TAs and course organizers to ensure that your exercise is of appropriate level and scope for the class.
 It's better to be a little short than to go over time!

+We've compiled some additional [guidelines](guidelines.md), which are useful to review as you prepare your exercise.

 ## Python
 All students are expected to have a basic knowledge of programming.
 If you haven't worked with Python before, please take an online introductory course prior to the start of class such as those offered by [codecademy](URL=https%3a%2f%2fwww.codecademy.com%2flearn%2flearn-python) and [udacity](https://www.udacity.com/course/intro-to-computer-science--cs101).
 [A Byte of Python](https://python.swaroopch.com/) is a free eBook; however, you will need your own copy of Python to run and test the code.